 Real-Time Chat

-The two windows below allow chatting with one another.
-Although they are on the same screen for the purposes of the demo, they each have their own isolated Hotsock connection over WebSockets and all messages are routed through the Hotsock installation before showing in the other window.
-Chat history is stored and persists across page loads.
+The two windows below allow chatting with one another and reacting to individual messages.
+Although they are on the same screen for the purposes of the demo, they each have their own isolated Hotsock connection over WebSockets and all messages and reactions are routed through the Hotsock installation before showing in the other window.
+Chat history and reaction counts are stored and persist across page loads.

 Get the code for this example and run it yourself from the GitHub repository.